fundacionctic/connector-building-blocks/README.md

 * An EDC connector extension that implements authentication via W3C Verifiable Credentials.
 * A Python library that implements the logic to interact with the [Management](https://app.swaggerhub.com/apis/eclipse-edc-bot/management-api) and [Control](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api) APIs of the EDC connector to go through the necessary steps to transfer data between two participants in the data space.

+> [!TIP]
+> Extensions are self-contained software components that add new functionalities to the connector.
+For example, there are extensions to add authentication based on OAuth2 and to enable the connector to serve files from S3 buckets.
+In this instance, we are developing our own connector extensions to tailor the connector to our specific use case.
+Check the [basic EDC connector samples](https://github.com/eclipse-edc/Samples/blob/main/basic/basic-02-health-endpoint/README.md) to get a better understanding of how extensions work.

 The repository is organized as follows:

 * The `connector` folder contains a Java project with a very early draft version of the connector extensions and a connector launcher.